Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

-\paragraph{A sequential NPA hierarchy for quantum instruments.} The Navascu\'es-Pironio-Ac\'in (NPA) hierarchy~\cite{navascues2008convergent, pironio2010convergent}, a noncommutative generalization of the Lasserre-Parrilo hierarchy~\cite{lasserre2001global, parrilo2003semidefinite}, is a cornerstone for analyzing nonlocal games.
-It provides a sequence of increasingly tight semidefinite programming (SDP) relaxations that systematically compute upper bounds on the optimal quantum score.
-However, the standard NPA hierarchy is designed for the standard Bell scenario (\cref{fig:NonlocalCompiledBellGame}(a)), where all players' actions are modeled as terminal measurement POVMs that commute.
-Specifically, consider a game $\cG$ with questions $x, y, z, \dots$ and answers $a, b, c \dots$, the POVMs of all players are modeled with commuting letters $\{f_{a|x}\}, \{f_{b|y}\}, \{f_{c|z}\}$, etc. These letters form words that index a moment matrix, which encodes the expectation values of all such operator words with respect to the underlying quantum states and thus characterizes the commuting observable quantum strategies.
-However, it cannot describe sequential protocols (\cref{fig:NonlocalCompiledBellGame}(b)) or their compiled counterparts (\cref{fig:NonlocalCompiledBellGame}(c)) that are central to our work, where the actions of earlier players are quantum instruments that transform the state for subsequent players.
+\textbf{The NPA hierarchy for nonlocal settings (\cref{fig:nonlocal-a}).} The Navascu\'es-Pironio-Ac\'in (NPA) hierarchy~\cite{navascues2008convergent, pironio2010convergent}, a noncommutative generalization of the Lasserre-Parrilo hierarchy~\cite{lasserre2001global, parrilo2003semidefinite}, is a cornerstone for analyzing nonlocal games.
+It provides a sequence of increasingly tight semidefinite programming (SDP) relaxations, indexed by an integer level $n$, that systematically computes upper bounds on the optimal quantum score.

+In particular, the standard NPA hierarchy is designed for the standard Bell scenario (\cref{fig:nonlocal-a}), where all players' actions are modeled as terminal measurement POVMs that commute.
+Specifically, consider a game $\cG$ with questions $x, y, z, \dots$ and answers $a, b, c \dots$, the POVMs of all players are modeled with commuting letters $\{f_{a|x}\}, \{f_{b|y}\}, \{f_{c|z}\}, \dots$, and denote the shared quantum state by $\sigma$.
+These letters form operator words (monomials); the number of letters in a word is its degree.

+The core of the NPA technique is a level-$n$ matrix, $\Gamma^{(n)}$, indexed by operator words of degree $\leq n$.
+The entries of this matrix correspond to the expectation values of the associated operator words with respect to $\sigma$.
+That is, for any two words $w$ and $v$ of degree $\leq n$, the corresponding matrix entry can be understood as:

+where $L^{2n}$ is the associated linear map modeling the expectation $\Tr{\sigma \ \cdot}$.
+As $n \to \infty$, the hierarchy of matrices encodes all possible expectation values and thus completely characterizes the set of commuting observable quantum strategies.

+However, this framework cannot describe sequential protocols (\cref{fig:nonlocal-b}) or their compiled counterparts (\cref{fig:nonlocal-c}), which are central to our work, where the actions of earlier players are quantum instruments that transform the state for subsequent players.
+This necessitates a fundamental generalization of the NPA framework for sequential settings.
+Some partial results towards the construction of the NPA hierarchy for restricted sequential setting exist in the literature~\cite{bowles2020bounding,tavakoli2021bounding,chaturvedi2021characterising}, but without convergence guarantees, and inapplicable to general sequential scenarios.